 It's just as critical for the individual moving into a new construction leadership role to get off to a great start.
 Whether the individual is moving to become a foreman, superintendent, project manager, lead estimator, even president, getting off to a great start will embolden both the individual’s confidence and demonstrate the “right decision” made by senior leaders.

-The first 90 days of any leader’s life allows for both settling into the new position and getting acquainted with those he or she will be leading.
-Let’s take a brief look at what a new construction leader’s (NCL) first 90 days should entail.
+The first 90 days of any leader’s life allows for both a settling in to the new position and getting acquainted with those he or she will be leading.
+Too often construction companies have hired a new leader or promoted from within and just handed the reins to the leader, leaving him to figure things out.
+This wastes time and energy and, most important, makes a smooth and profitable transition unlikely.
+So let’s take a brief look at what the first 90 Days should entail.

-This first week should certainly include a full and thorough orientation to the company, and the NCL should meet all the players above, below and at the peer level — if possible, something more than a quick handshake or an acknowledged nod of the head.
-It is also critical that the NCL gains the real vision and direction of the company.
-Even if the NCL isn’t new to the company it’s a great idea to reacquaint him to the path in which the owner or senior leader of the company wants to be heading.
+This first week should certainly include a full and thorough orientation to the company, and the new leader should meet all the players above, below, and at the peer level — if possible, something more than a quick handshake or an acknowledged nod of the head.
+Breakfast, lunch and after-work drinks can all go a long way to getting the new leader feeling comfortable with his new role and the culture expectations.
+It is also critical that the new leader gains the real vision and direction of the company.
+Even if the new leader is old to the company it’s a great idea to reacquaint him to the path the owner or senior leader of the company wants to be heading!

-The NCL should formally and informally set out to review the efforts of the previous leader, looking for the good that was done and take note of any unsuccessful efforts.
-The time spent here should be primarily focused on asking questions and listening.
-The NCL should always take notes and review them at the end the day.
-The NCL should also formulate his own questions about what he is or is not hearing and prepare to share these questions with senior leaders for clarification.
+The new leader should formally and informally set out to review the efforts of the previous leader, looking for the good that was done and taking note of any unsuccessful efforts.
+The time spent here should be primarily focused on asking questions and listening, looking to formulate the leader's own mind on what he has gotten himself into.
+The leader should always have access to a pen and pad of paper to take notes, reviewing them at the end of each evening to again assess what they are hearing.
+The new leader should also write his own questions about what he is hearing or not hearing and prepare to share these questions with senior leaders for clarification.

+After 30 days in the new role the leader should be comfortable with the basics of the company.
 This next period of time should be spent pinning down key people; I call them the “thoroughbreds.”
 These are the top people who have the right attitude about what is needed and expected.
-The leader should seek out these individuals and get a better handle on projects, areas needing improvement, priorities and expectations from the workers for their new leader.
-It is during this time that a NCL first begins to develop a rough draft of what he is going to do or what changes might be needed.
+The leader should seek these individuals out and get a better handle on projects, areas needing improvement, priorities of needs, and the expectations from the workers for their new leader.
+It is during this time that a new leader first begins to really develop a rough draft of what he is going to do or what changes might need to be made.

-This final week of the 90 days will require the NCL to make a full presentation on what he has observed and the new direction in which he intends to lead.
-Any questions the NCL has not already asked should be asked now.
-The NCL should provide the senior leader with the intended direction he will follow.
-It is also important that the NCL listens for differences or other ideas from the senior leader to further refine his thinking and plan of attack.
+This final week of the 90 days will require the new leader to make a full presentation on what he has observed and the new direction in which he intends to lead.
+Any questions that the new leader has not already asked should be asked now.
+The new leader should provide the senior leader with the intended direction that they will follow.
+It is also important that the new leader listen for differences or other ideas from the senior leader to further refine his thinking and plan of attack.